 Barren Land Cultivation

-Un-irrigable dry lands like hilly areas are cultivated with rubber and cashew plantation crops.
-Special attention is given in these farms to different methods of soil and water conservation such as terracing and bunding that could make the soil arable.
+In coastal area most of such lands are brought under paddy crop.
+Un-irrigable dry lands like hilly areas are cultivated with rubber and cashew crops.
+Special attention is given in these farms to adapt different methods of soil and water conservation practices such as terracing and bunding that could make the soil arable.

-SKDRDP advocates individual farm development planning annually, which sets targets that provide the direction for the next five years.
+In line with the five year farm plan, SKDRDP advocates individual farm development planning annually, which sets targets that provide the direction for the development.
 Plans are drawn with the active involvement of the beneficiary, experts and the project staff.
 The implementation of the plan takes place in phases.

-SKDRDP aims to promote cultivation in barren wastelands and to optimize the use of available lands through the adoption of scientific methods of agriculture.
-As such, the five year plans focus on crop cultivation and take into account other factors that could affect the development of the land, for instance, suitability of the land, water and soil conservation structures, fencing and open well construction.
-The plans also map out and allocate budget for the attainment of personal goals within individual families, such as house construction, electrification of the house, education, marriage and festivities.
-These plans are recorded into a book to be reviewed by visitors and other stakeholders.
+SKDRDP aims to promote cultivation in barren wastelands and to optimize the use of available lands through the adoption of advanced methods of farming, integrated farming system etc. As such, the five year plans focus on crop cultivation and take into account other factors that could effect the development of the land, for instance, suitability of the land, water and soil conservation structures, fencing, irrigation sources and methods.
+The plans also map out and allocate budget for the attainment of personal goals within individual families, such as off-farm livelihood activities, housing and other infrastructure facilities, electrification of the house, education, marriage and festivities.
+These plans are recorded into a book to be reviewed by the stakeholders and SKDRDP staff.

-At every stage, the sevanirathas, supervisors, project officers and auditors inspect and ensure the proper implementation of the plan.
+At every stage, the Sevaprathinidhis, Field Supervisors, Project Officers and technical staff inspect and ensure the proper implementation of the plan.